MattReesWarren/SQL_Bike_Store_Project/README.md

 	4	Use analytics scripts and views for reporting.

 For more context, refer to the documentation in the Report/ folder.

+*All data in this repository is for demonstration and educational purposes only; included data does not represent real customer or business information*

 Author Matt Rees-Warren